johnbeech/wedding-website/templates/content/home.md

 # Hannah & John's Wedding Party 2019

-We're getting married on the 7th November 2019!
+We're getting married on Thursday the 7th November 2019 in Cardiff, Wales!

+To celebrate, there will be a wedding party on Saturday the 9th of November near Cheadle, just south of Manchester.

 ## What to expect